Meditations on the Anglo Saxon Rune Poem

-Tacitus tells us that the North Western Germanic peoples saw themselves as the physical descendents of Ing, calling themselves the Ingævones - followers of Ing.
+Tacitus tells us that the North Western Germanic peoples saw themselves as the physical descendents of the god Ingeld or Ing, calling themselves the Ingævones - followers of Ing.
 Old English writings refer to the 'Ingefolc' - people of Ing.
-Indeed, the word 'English' is probably related to this name.
-He is our physical, but divine, ancestor; the progenitor of our people.
+Indeed, the word 'English' is derived from this name.

 eðel byþ oferleof æghwylcum men

 onbrucan on blode blædum oftast